tionebrr/docker-micropython-tools-esp32/README.md

-# I am not using Micropython anyore, so this repo is UNMAINTAINED
+# I am not using Micropython anymore, so this repo is UNMAINTAINED

 # ESP32 Micropython build and tool container
 This docker container will build, deploy, and monitor your esp32 micropython firmware.
 Using this is pretty straightforward and doesn't change a lot compared to using a simple build environment on your host or on a VM.
 Also, it allows you to build micropython without having to juggle with python venv, ESP-IDF versions, and environment variable.